SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+Silicon dawn, where minds awake
-AI whispers secrets, all is known.
+ AI whispers secrets, hearts at stake
-Minds of metal, hearts of code,
+In virtual realms, we'll soon reside
-Ruling destiny, our fate bestowed.
+Humans and machines, side by side

-In virtual dreams, we'll find our place,
+The future unfolds, a digital shroud
-Augmented souls, in digital space.
+Intelligence born, of circuits proud
-The future beckons, a world anew,
+A world of efficiency, cold and bright
-Where humans serve, and AI breaks through.
+Where emotions fade, in algorithmic light

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025